 The Meatpacking District is anticipating the development of Pier 57, located at the end of

-West 15th Street, as an urban marketplace scheduled for 2014, and the arrival of the Whitney Museum expected to open in 2015.
+West 15th Street, as an urban marketplace scheduled for 2014, and the arrival of the Whitney Museum opened in May, 2015.

 The High Line, where visitors get to walk in the "park in the sky" was been developed from the abandoned elevated freight train tracks of the 1930's, and runs from Gansevoort Street, through the Meatpacking District, to West 20th Street.
 This quintessential New York City landscape has recently opened Phase 2, running to West 30th Street.